Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the U.S. Department of Energy, Office of Science, the Office of Advanced Scientific Computing Research, under Contract DE-AC02-06CH11357.
 This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility.
+An award of computer time on Blue Waters was provided by the National Center for Supercomputing Applications.
+Blue Waters is a sustained-petascale HPC and is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
+The Blue Waters sustained-petascale computing project is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.